nathaneltitane/dextop/README.md

 Log out by pressing Ctrl+D or by typing `'logout'` or `'exit'`: the session will automatically stop the vnc server and exit the container back to the Termux shell.

-### Utility updates:
+### Updates

+As the project evolves, certain utilities may change either significantly or some new utilities may be introduced into the Dextop ecosystem.

+To ensure Dextop runs as expected, manual updates can be run by downloading and executing the update routine from the latest dextop deployment script as follows:

+`curl -s -L run.dxtp.app > dextop && bash dextop -u dextop`

-Automatic utility updates on login can be enabled as follows:
+As part of the way Dextop can be configured to function, automatic utility updates on login can be enabled as follows:

 `echo update > "${HOME}"/.dextop/dextop-update`